abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

+# Contributors
+    Primary contributor: Maria Nikoghosyan
+    Contributing authors: Nate Zadirako

+**Intended duration: 1.5 hours.**

 # 🧬 SAMtools Practical Exercises

 In this set of exercises, you will use **SAMtools** to explore and manipulate **SAM/BAM files**, which are standard formats for storing aligned sequencing reads.
 The tasks range from basic read counting to more advanced operations like extracting specific regions and identifying duplicate reads.

+While solutions are available if you get stuck, we encourage you to try on your own!

 ---